 The standards of business conduct will be maintained by the Director of Corporate Governance.
-Executive directors and managers need to be aware of their responsibilities for advising employees accountable to them in connection with the policy and the code of conduct.
+Executive directors , unit directors , service and departmental managers need to be aware of their responsibilities for advising employees accountable to them in connection with the policy and the code of conduct.